-Our current Zoning Bylaw is almost 20 years old and needs to align with our recently updated Official Community Plan (the “2040 OCP”).
-The City’s Planning Department, with the help of Urban Systems Ltd., have completed a comprehensive review and revision of the Zoning Bylaw to:
+The previous Zoning Bylaw was almost 20 years old and needed to align with the recently updated Official Community Plan (the “2040 OCP”).
+The City’s Planning Department, with the help of Urban Systems Ltd., completed a comprehensive review and revision of the Zoning Bylaw to:

 Reflect best practices in urban planning & development

 - Create an improved, updated & simplified document

 - Be easily interpreted & implemented by staff, Council, developers & community members

 Support the 2040 OCP’s goals, objectives & policies

 How might the new Zoning Bylaw impact you?

 You may have seen no change to your property’s zoning or zoning standards, or your property may be used in different ways, or your property may have become legal non-conforming (when the current use or location of existing buildings on a property no longer comply with the Zoning Bylaw).
 If your property becomes legally non-conforming, the new zoning rules will only apply when you make a change to your property.